-AARP’s brief asks a federal appeals court to order an insurer who wrongly denied disability benefits to pay not only the benefits withheld, but also the profits it earned on the wrongfully withheld funds.
+The U.S. Court of Appeals for the Sixth Circuit agreed with AARP’s brief, affirming the district court’s decision to order an insurer who wrongly denied disability benefits to pay not only the benefits withheld, but also the profits it earned on the wrongfully withheld funds.

 Daniel Rochow, an employee of Arthur Gallagher & Co., was enrolled in the company’s disability plan under Life Insurance Co. of North America (LINA) when he applied for benefits because of conditions that were later linked to brain trauma.
 The insurer denied his claim, arguing that his inability to function did not occur until his hospitalization after he stopped working.
 Rochow challenged the denial, exercising his rights under the federal Employee Retirement Income Security Act (ERISA), the main federal law overseeing employee benefits.